Jakobstad Church

-The altarpiecewaspainted in 1784 målades by Frans Gabriel Westerberg from Stockholm.
+The altar piece was painted in 1784 by Frans Gabriel Westerberg from Stockholm.

 The church is built of wood in the shape of a like sided cross.
 It is one of the first churches in Finland built like a cross.
 The brass chandeliers from the 1660s were saved from the Russians.
 The exceptional big menorah was donated in 1709 by the municipal counselor Niclas Wendelius.
 There is also an old Timpani from the 1840 century donated by the Commercial counselor Adolph Lindskog.
 The belltower of Ostrobothnian style was erected by Henrik Thomasson Kattil 1742.
 He was born in Jörala village in Vörå.
 There are two church bells from the 1690 century.